Thai protest rally plans complicated by king's itinerary

 The king made a similar drive on Tuesday after police cleared tents set up near the monument and arrested 21 people on minor charges.

+“We have to fight,” said university student Kanokwan Kawkaew, 20.
+“If we don’t fight, we will lose again.”

+Historically, attempts to bring democratic reform to Thailand have sooner or later been reversed by military coups.

 The crowds at the last two rallies, held on weekends, were significant in number, with the Sept.
 19 event estimated to be have attracted at least 20,000 people.
-But turnout could be weaker this time, because it falls on a weekday amid daily rain.
-A call for a general strike was abandoned.
+But turnout could be weaker this time, which falls on a weekday amid daily rain.

 The protesters have drawn attention, and scorn in some quarters, because of their demands for reforms in Thailand’s constitutional monarchy, which they claim does not properly operate in a democratic framework.